boogieLing/r0_es/docs_build/source/index.rst

-.. r0_es documentation master file, created by sphinx-quickstart on Wed Sep  8 15:08:37 2021.
+.. r0-es documentation master file, created by sphinx-quickstart on Fri Sep 10 19:08:17 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to r0_es's documentation!
+Welcome to r0-es's documentation!
 =================================

 .. toctree::